improving eye health worldwide

 The Community Eye Health Journal (CEHJ) is an essential resource for eyecare workers in low and middle-income countries.
-It is a peer-reviewed, free-to-access online and in print, with 20,000 readers worldwide.
+It is peer-reviewed, free-to-access online and in print, and has 20,000 readers worldwide.

-The Rapid Assessment of avoidable blindness (RAAB) is a rapid survey methodology developed at ICEH, and used to complete over 300 surveys of vision impairment and blindness in 81 countries.
+The Rapid Assessment of avoidable blindness (RAAB) is a rapid survey methodology developed at ICEH, which has been used to complete over 300 surveys of vision impairment and blindness in 81 countries.

 Peek Vision is a social enterprise that develops technological solutions to eye care services in low and middle-income countries.
 These solutions allow services to design and optimise their programmes with the data they create.